 What is refinancing a mortgage?
 This means that you are going to pay off an existing loan and then use a new loan to replace it.
 There are many different reasons why a homeowner may decide to go down this route.

-There may be a lower mortgage rates today on offer, decreasing your total mortgage payments if you refinance thanks to this lower rate of interest.
+There may be a lower mortgage rate today on offer, decreasing your total mortgage payments if you refinance thanks to this lower rate of interest.
 You may want to shorten the term of your mortgage as you are now in a position to pay higher monthly payments in order to pay off your debt quicker.

 Some people may want to convert from a fixed-rate mortgage to an adjustable-rate mortgage or vice versa.
-Other people may be in a difficult financial situation that means they will look to lengthen the terms of their mortgage in order to pay lower monthly payments.
+Other people may be in a difficult financial situation which means they will look to lengthen the terms of their mortgage in order to pay lower monthly payments.

-They may also try to tap into their home equity in order to get funds for financing a big purchase, dealing with a financial emergency or as a way to consolidate debt.
+They may also try to tap into their home equity in order to get funds for financing a big purchase, dealing with a financial emergency, or as a way to consolidate debt.